boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-3.md

 [Part 1][2] &#8211; [Part 2][3] &#8211; [Part 3][4] &#8211; [Part 4][5] &#8211; [Part 5][6] &#8211; [Downloads/Code][7]

 At this point I had a large chunk of the web sitting on my disk waiting to be indexed.
 The first thing we need to think about is what are we going to index.
 Since we are dealing with HTML files we have marked up content can can pick to a certain extent what we want to index on.
 For our search im going to index on the title and the meta description tags.
-Titles are still a part of search engine ranking algorithms as many people search for things like &#8220;Yahoo&#8221; and &#8220;Facebook&#8221; and the title/URL usually contains this information.
+Titles are still a part of search engine ranking algorithms as many people search for things like "Yahoo" and "Facebook" and the title/URL usually contains this information.
 The meta description had fallen out of favor with being something search engines use these days due to being gamed, but since its unlikely the top 1 million are going to be doing this I am going to use it as well.
-These two terms should work fairly well at our scale and ensure our index isn&#8217;t too massive.
+These two terms should work fairly well at our scale and ensure our index isn't too massive.
 We can always add the rest of page content at a later point.

 Our first step is to loop over all of the downloaded documents, process them somehow IE extract the content we want to index and then add them into our index.
 Having a look at Google we can see that all we really need is the Title, Meta Description and URL to serve up a result.
 Lets build our documents such that they represent the above.
 A sample would be something like the below,